fishjam-dev/membrane_rtc_engine/internal_docs/webrtc_media_events.md

 ### `endpointRemoved`

 * Sent to all remaining clients in the room after some endpoint was removed.
-Itcontains an id of the removed endpoint.
+It contains an id of the removed endpoint.

   ```json
   {